 Naustadt has an extraordinary village structure: large yards form a ring around the church.
 In one of the farmhouses, a glassblowing manufactory was set up.
 Visitors can spend the night in the nearby castle Scharfenberg.

 Obercunnersdorf is famous for its many half-timbered houses (Umgebindehäuser), a unique rural architecture especially in Upper Lusatia.
 Visitors can discover it on a guided tour through the village and in the little museum “Schunkelhaus”, one of the oldest buildings here.
 Some of these houses can be booked for overnight stay.
 Further attractions are the Baroque church, a former railway viaduct, spanning the village, and a windmill museum nearby.

-Schmilka is located on the Elbe river in the Saxon Switzerland National Park near the border with Czech.
+Schmilka is located at the Elbe river in the Saxon Switzerland National Park near the border to Czech Republic.
 The village originated as a settlement of boatsmen, raftsmen, forest workers, masons and millers.
 In the 19th century, the tourist development began.
 Within the last 25 years, many of the old houses have been carefully restored, the old watermill was reconstructed.
 Today, Schmilka specializes in ecotourism.

-Stangengrün is a traditional “Waldhufendorf”, a planned settlement type from the Middle Ages with two raws of farmsites along a creek in a valley.
+Stangengrün is a traditional “Waldhufendorf”, a planned settlement type from the Middle Ages with two lines of farmyards along a creek in a valley.
 The village offers – over a distance of 4 kilometers – a very authentic impression of this traditional settlement type in Saxony.
 The history and traditions can be discovered in a private museum.
-The church from the 14th century has a precious Gothic winged altar made by the famous wood sculptor Peter Breuer (1509).
+The church from the 14th century has a precious Gothic winged altar made by the famous wood sculptor Peter Breuer (1509)